Imperial Records: 1990s to present

 Throughout the 1990s, EMI released CD compilations of Imperial artists that featured the original Imperial labels.

 In June 2006, EMI re-activated the Imperial Records imprint and announced that it would be the urban music division of Caroline Distribution, part of Virgin Records, spearheaded by the urban music veteran Neil Levine.
 The first signing to the imprint was Raptivism Records.
 Fat Joe signed with Virgin Records and Imperial Records.
 Imperial provided resources for developing urban artists with EMI's major labels, including Capitol Records and Virgin Records, which were merged into the Capitol Music Group in January 2007.
 Universal Music Group acquired the Capitol Music Group as part of its acquisition of the majority of EMI's recorded music operations in 2012.
 After a few releases, Imperial became dormant again.

 In 2021, the Republic Records unit of Universal Music Group revived the Imperial name with the formation of Imperial Music.

+In February 2026, the account name of the instagram page of Imperial Music was changed to Universal Records.